usnistgov/xslt-blender/README.md

 ### Serving on the web

-XSLT Blender Applications can also be served directly on the web, or pushed into a Github or Gitlab Pages site (such as what you might be reading), or other repository host, for wide availability.
+XSLT Blender applications can also be served directly on the web, or pushed into a Github or Gitlab Pages site (such as what you might be reading), or other repository host, for wide availability.

-XSLT Blender can also be integrated with static site generators like Jekyll and Hugo, for the best of multiple possible worlds.
+XSLT Blender can also be integrated with static site generators like Jekyll and Hugo, combining the best and worst of multiple possible worlds.

 For more guidance in this area please make inquiries.